ankurnarkhede/websocket-monitor/README.md

 ## Confguration Options
 - `websocketUrl`: The WebSocket URL to connect to (default: 'wss://echo.websocket.org').
 - `pingInterval`: The interval (in milliseconds) for sending "ping" messages (default: 10000).
 - `retry`: Whether to retry the WebSocket connection on failure (default: true).
+The process will stop of first failure if this flag is set as `false`.
-- `retryAttempts`: The number of retry attempts before giving up (-1 for unlimited retries, default: -1).
+- `retryAttempts`: The number of retry attempts before giving stopping the process (-1 for unlimited retries, default: -1).
+- `debug`: Set to `true` for getting the debug logs.